Ye-Buehler/Molecular_Framework_Model/README.md

 In folder *results_merging* you can see the file down below which will realize this merging process.

-<Br/>`Molecular_Framework_Results_Merge.ipynb`
+`Molecular_Framework_Results_Merge.ipynb`

-<Br/>Then all or top 10000 sorted frameworks for the entire database can be displayed in a .html file.
+Then all or top 10000 sorted frameworks for the entire database can be displayed in a .html file.

-<Br/>You can also save the SMILES of frameworks on your own or utlize the *results_merged.pickle* file, and then display them with softwares like ChemDraw or Marvin.*top-10000-results-with-ROMol.html* in the same folder shows the framework dataset built from the two combined expamles.
+You can also save the SMILES of frameworks on your own or utlize the *results_merged.pickle* file, and then display them with softwares like ChemDraw or Marvin.*top-10000-results-with-ROMol.html* in the same folder shows the framework dataset built from the two combined expamles.

 ## Contributing